-Sonicwall Support services are as good as the support team who provides.
+Sonicwall Support services are as good as the support team who provides it.
 We have setup several hundred Sonicwall installs and we want to share some of the basics with you.
+More often than not, these Sonicwall support services are installed during a cable management project as displayed in the above rack picture of one of our more simplistic network or patch management setups.
+This will ensure the most optimal LAN and internet surfing experience.
 That being said, Sonicwall is not the easiest router to configure.
 We will try to help you through the initial rough patches to get your router going.

 - Set a static IP on your NIC.